jacobdcastro/personal-site/README.md

 # Jacob Daniel Castro Personal Site

+> Version 3.0 is currently in the works!

 Current release is v2.3.5 as of January 23rd, 2020.

 I'll have a more thorough README to come soon to help with any contributions people would like to make.
 Or if you're just curious about the stack and architecture of this thing.